 In the Early Years Setting, we immerse the children in number.
 Through play, they see number in every area of the Foundation Stage classroom.
-They have daily opportunities to be involved in mathematics - via carpet teaching time, challenges within the environment and linked mathematics in areas (for example, measuring in non-standard units in the construction area).
+They have daily opportunities to be involved in mathematics - via carpet teaching time, group work and challenges within the environment.
 There are well-planned activities and also an emphasis on independence and self-initiated learning, which enables foundation stage children to freely explore resources and pursue their own mathematical talents and interests.
-To deepen learning, children are taught and encouraged to use mathematical vocabulary when discussing their activities and in role play with support of the Early Years practitioners.
+Children are shown that maths is seen and represented in everyday life in lots of ways.
+They are exposed to mathematics in different ways through discussions around times of the day to seeing mathematics in books and stories as well in role play and group activities in the provision.
+For example, sharing resources fairly with peers when building models and discussing size, height, shape etc. To deepen learning, children are taught and encouraged to use mathematical vocabulary when discussing their activities and in role play.